There are many reasons you may be drawn to begin a yoga practice.

 How to do it:

-Come into a push-up position.
-If you experience discomfort in your wrists, move them forward slightly (a couple inches) so they are not directly stacked underneath your shoulders.
+- Come into a push-up position.
+If you experience discomfort in your wrists, move them forward slightly (a couple of inches) so they are not directly stacked underneath your shoulders.

 Beginner’s tip: practice plank on your knees, keeping the same alignment of the spine and core activation.